shwina/still-magic/_en/branches.md

 The biggest benefit of having a second person work on a programming project is not getting twice as much code written, but having a second pair of eyes look at the software.
-{% include x key="s:review" %} will discuss how to do code review, but a good first step depends on using a branch-per-feature workflow.
+{% include xref key="s:review" %} will discuss how to do code review, but a good first step depends on using a branch-per-feature workflow.

 In order for someone to review your change, that change and the original have to somehow be put side-by-side.
-The usual way to do this is to create a {% include g key="g:pull-request" text="pull request" %}, which is a marker saying, "Someone would like to merge branch A into branch X".
+The usual way to do this is to create a [pull request](#g:pull-request), which is a marker saying, "Someone would like to merge branch A into branch X".
 The pull request does *not* contain the changes: instead,